8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

   - Modifiers: A lot of the examples are complex, with extra adjectives or adverbs.

-  - Licensing: Using their data might be a bit of a legal gray area, even if it's for educational purposes.
+  - Licensing: Using their data is a legal gray area, even if it's for educational purposes.

 - ['A' and 'The' Explained](https://www.goodreads.com/en/book/show/21237488): A Learner's Guide to Definite and Indefinite Articles: It does a great job explaining the general principles of article usage, but it doesn't have that comprehensive list of words covering 95% of spoken language for targeted practice.